 What are SSL and SSL Certificates?

 SSL stands for Secure Socket Layer, which is a secured cryptographic protocol for authenticating and encrypting data and communication over a network.
-Transport Layer Security or TLS is its updated and more secured version.
+Transport Layer Security or TLS is its updated and more secure version.
 SSL and TLS are often used interchangeably; however, they refer to the type of secure connection that HTTPS uses for communication between a browser and a server.

 To initiate the protocol of secure connection between servers (websites, VPN, or intranets) and clients (email clients, website browsers, or website applications), a digital certificate is needed.
 This digital certificate is what we call the SSL Certificate.
 Simply put, an SSL Certificate encrypts and protects sensitive information while being transferred across the internet.
-There are several types of SSL Certificates you can choose from depending on your websites' needs.
-Please visit the article What type of SSL / Secure Certificate do I need? to learn more about these types of SSL Certificates.
+There are several types of SSL Certificates you can choose from depending on your website's needs.
+Please visit the article What type of SSL/Secure Certificate do I need? to learn more about these types of SSL Certificates.

 We can now install SSL on the shared IP address; however, the server must be on at least CentOS 6 and cPanel version 11.58.
 If the server is on an older version, it will require a Dedicated IP address.